We envision a future where all children identify as readers and enjoy learning.

 The Challenge

-Today, more than 82% of Black male 4th grade students in the U.S. are not proficient in reading.
+According to the National Assessment of Education Progress (NAEP), more than 82% of Black male 4th grade students in the U.S. are not proficient in reading.
 Low reading achievement among Black boys today will produce Black men who are ill-prepared to compete in the workforce of tomorrow.

 Relevant Content and Effective Instruction

-The early literacy content, experiences, and instruction to which many Black boys have access do not reflect their reading preferences, individual learning needs, or Science of Reading (SOR) best practices.
+The early literacy content, experiences, and instruction to which many Black boys currently have access do not reflect their reading preferences, individual learning needs, or Science of Reading (SOR) best practices.

 Relevant Reading Role Models